This guide explains how to install and uninstall the Mullvad VPN app for macOS.

 - Uninstalling the Mullvad app

-The Mullvad app is Apple Silicon native since version 2021.4 and works on both Intel Macs and M1 Macs.
+The Mullvad app is Apple Silicon native since version 2021.4 and works on both Intel Macs and M1/M2 Macs.

-- Open the Downloads folder and double-click on MullvadVPN-xxxx.x.pkg ("xxxx.x" is the version number).
+- Open the folder that you downloaded the installer to and double-click on MullvadVPN-xxxx.x.pkg ("xxxx.x" is the version number).

 - If you get a message that says "Installer would like to access files in your Downloads folder" then click on OK.